 Survey of Earned Doctorates

-All doctoral students must take the Survey of Earned Doctorates and upload the Certificate of Completion with your other ETD materials to the Research Repository.
+All doctoral students completing a PhD, EdD, DMA, must take the Survey of Earned Doctorates and upload the Certificate of Completion with your other ETD materials to the Research Repository.
 During the survey, you are free to skip any questions by simply moving to the next question.

 When a student submits an embargo request form, the embargo restricts the full-text copy of your thesis or dissertation from public view.

 There are two types of embargoes: one year embargoes and permanent embargoes.
 One year embargoes start at the date of submission, and may be renewed annually by contacting the WVU Libraries ETD Office.
 They are typically granted to authors who have a pending publication or patent based on their work.

 Permanent embargoes may only be selected for individuals completing an MFA-Creative Writing program or for projects that contain sensitive Export Controlled information.
 The full text of the ETD will not be available for download or access without permission from the original author, and the WVU Export Control Office when applicable.